naveenrc/naveenrc.github.io/index.md

 <p style="text-align: justify">I use python to analyze data, write pattern recognition algorithms(Machine Learning) and make
 my life easier by writing little scripts whenever I felt my task is becoming repetitive.
 I have written and published python libraries in my current company.
 I am a full stack developer knowing how to write backend services in Java and visualize it with charts and tables in react front-end single page applications.
-Expert in container orchestration using Kubernetes and Openshift while knowing very much about building and publishing docker images.
+Knowledge in container orchestration using Kubernetes and Openshift while knowing very much about building and publishing docker images.
 I have gained vast amount of knowledge on linux as I have worked mostly on Servers running RHEL and Ubuntu.
-While the software stack goes on, I know the networking concepts very well and can help fix security issues and better design the application.
+While the software stack goes on, I am familiar with the networking concepts and can help fix security issues and better design the application.
 I thank the open source communities which made lot of our code be optimized and meet the standards.</p>

  Current Goals:<br>
   # Ethical hacking<br>
-  # Contribute to open source world
+  # Contribute to python open source community